Plus500 vs TeleTrade Comparison

 Which brokers offers more tradeable asset classes, Plus500 or TeleTrade?

-Plus500 offers a more diverse selection of investment options than TeleTrade allowing you to trade Forex Trading, Trading - Forex or CFDs, Metals, Energies, ETF and U.S. Stocks (CFD)., neither have Spread Betting and Agriculturals Looking at total tradeable symbols, Plus500 has 1896, compared to 500 from TeleTrade.
+Plus500 offers a more diverse selection of investment options than TeleTrade allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, ETF and U.S. Stocks (CFD)., neither have Spread Betting and Agriculturals Looking at total tradeable symbols, Plus500 has 2800, compared to 500 from TeleTrade.

 Can I trade cryptocurrency with Plus500 or TeleTrade?